 But is the above true?
-In this article, we’ll explain the differences between a freehold and leasehold property and whether choosing a freehold property is always better.
+In recent trends, it seems leasehold properties have become as desirable as freehold ones.
+In this article, we’ll explain the differences between a leasehold vs freehold Singapore property and whether choosing a freehold property is always better.

 3 Types of Condo Tenures in Singapore